Germany: Shooting in Rot am See, six killed | DW | 24.01.2020

 German police have said that they have apprehended the 26-year-old suspect.
 The victims are believed to be members of his family.

 German authorities confirmed on Friday that six people were killed in a building in the southwestern town of Rot am See near Aalen in Baden-Württemberg.
-Police said there were also non-fatal injuries.
+Two other victims were being treated in a local hospital, one with life-threatening injuries.

 Aalen police told reporters that they believed some or all of the victims were members of the 26-year-old suspect's family.
 Officers were able to "have a coherent conversation" with him, they said, but still could not ascertain his motive.